 Compost tumblers spare the gardener one of the most arduous tasks in composting: ‘turning’ the compost pile.
 In open compost bins where there is room to wield a tool, this is usually done with a pitchfork.
 Turning the pile speeds up the composting process by aerating and mixing hot composting matter with materials recently added, introducing microbial activity to help break down the fresh materials.
+The result is rich compost ready to use.

 Browse all our composters in the Eartheasy store: View Now